Emperor Daowu of Northern Wei: Following hostility with Later Yan

 Around the new year 398, with Tuoba Gui ready to attack Yecheng, Yecheng's defender Murong De abandoned it and fled south of the Yellow River, to Huatai (滑台, in modern Anyang, Henan), where he declared an independent Southern Yan state.
 With resistance north of the Yellow River largely gone, Tuoba Gui left Tuoba Yi and Suhe Ba (素和跋) as viceroys over the former Later Yan territory, and returned to Shengle.
 In order to enhance communications and control, Tuoba Gui constructed a highway between Wangdu (望都, in modern Baoding, Hebei) and Dai (代, in modern Zhangjiakou, Hebei), over the Taihang Mountains.
-He soon, however, recalled Tuoba Yi to be his prime minister and replaced him with his cousin Tuoba Zun (拓拔遵) the Duke of Lueyang.
+He soon, however, recalled Tuoba Yi to be his prime minister and replaced him with his cousin Tuoba Zun (拓跋遵) the Duke of Lueyang.

-In summer 398, Tuoba Gui considered restoring the old name of the state, Dai, but at the suggestion of Cui Hong (崔宏), he kept the name Wei.
+In summer 398, Tuoba Gui considered restoring the old name of the state, Dai, but at the suggestion of Cui Hong, he kept the name Wei.
 He moved the capital from Shengle south to Pingcheng (平城, in modern Datong, Shanxi), to be in greater proximity with the conquered territories.
 He also issued edicts to standardize weights and measures throughout the state, and to establish standard ceremonies based on Chinese and Xianbei traditions.

 Around this time, Tuoba Gui issued a series of reforms to various administrative systems.
 He broke up the old Xianbei tribes, forcing them to disperse and no longer allowing them to control their own armies.
 To replace them, he created eight artificial tribes, placed in the newly declared capital region to supervise agricultural practice in the area.
 When he conquered Yan, he moved a large amount of their Xianbei and Han nobility and population to the new capital to establish greater control over them, and he had them cultivate the capital region's farmland.
 As well, he adopted a more detailed administrative system, using elements from earlier Chinese dynasties in his system.
 Due to his agricultural reforms, his reign saw many abundant harvests, but the Book of Wei did not consider the harvests sufficient to sustain Tuoba Gui's frequent military campaigns and later harsh rule.

 Around the new year 399, Tuoba Gui declared himself emperor.
 He also claimed descent from the mystical Yellow Emperor, to legitimize his reign over the Han.